-Installed in over 1,000,000 vehicles world-wide, and with its advanced data-logging, analysis and simulation tools, Ardupilot is the most tested and proven autopilot software.
-The open-source code base means that it is rapidly evolving, always at the cutting edge of technology development.
+Installed in over 1,000,000 vehicles world-wide, and with advanced data-logging, analysis and simulation tools, ArduPilot is a deeply tested and trusted autopilot system.
+The open-source code base means that it is rapidly evolving, always at the cutting edge of technology development, whilst sound release processes provide confidence to the end user.
 With many peripheral suppliers creating interfaces, users benefit from a broad ecosystem of sensors, companion computers and communication systems.
-Finally, since the source code is open, it can be audited to ensure compliance with security and secrecy requirements.
+Since the source code is open, it can be audited to ensure compliance with security and secrecy requirements.

-The software suite is installed in aircraft from many OEM UAV companies, such as 3DR, jDrones, PrecisionHawk, AgEagle and Kespry.
-It is also used for testing and development by several large institutions and corporations such as NASA, Intel and Insitu/Boeing, as well as countless colleges and universities around the world.
+The software suite is installed in vehicles from many manufacturers, such as many from our Partners, and more broadly throughout the global autonomous systems industry.
+It is also used for testing and development by large institutions and corporations such as NASA, Intel and Insitu/Boeing, as well as countless colleges and universities around the world.

 Information about autopilot hardware options is available within the Ardupilot wiki.